The Alloy School Week #4

 Movement and dance is for everyBODY.
 The Alloy School is a creative community where individuality is celebrated and all gender expressions and cultures are welcome.
 In this safe space, learning is a guided collaboration between our teaching artists and the participants.
 Through The Alloy School’s non-competitive environment, youth, adults, and families of all experience levels can share in the joy of movement while developing body awareness, coordination, and esteem.
 Learn more about The Alloy School here.

-Registration for the full four-week session is encouraged, though participants are also welcome to drop in for classes throughout.
+Registration for the full 8-week session is encouraged, though participants are also welcome to drop in for classes throughout.

 Participant/Caretaker Orientation: Interested in registering for classes or already registered?
-KST has a one-hour orientation for families at KST’s Alloy Studios.
-Meet The Alloy School Education Coordinator, Simon Phillips, and hear from our Teaching Artists, each of whom will present their style and share what participants will learn over the course of the session.
+KST has a one-hour orientation at KST’s Alloy Studios for families on Saturday, February 5, 2022 at 10:00am.
+Meet The Alloy School Education Coordinator, Simon Philips and hear from our Teaching Artists (TA).
+Each TA will present their style and share what students will learn over the course of the session.

 Ready to play as a family?
-This aquatic-themed “Parent & Me” class is for boosting physicality and imagination!
+This outer space-themed “Parent & Me” class is for boosting physicality and imagination!
 Discover stories, make crafts, and engage in fun games that spark creativity, all while developing body awareness and literacy skills.
-Parent attendance is complimentary, although not required for parents of participants ages 4 and over.
+Parent attendance is complimentary, although not required to attend for students ages over 4.

-This class fuses traditional ballet, jazz dance, and music.
-Participants will have fun learning a blend of movement styles while also exercising drama, acting, and vocal skills.
-Participants strengthen their connection to dance and music learning basic vocabulary and form while discovering their individual artistry.
+Honoring KST’s namesakes, Billy Strayhorn and Gene Kelly, this class fuses traditional ballet, jazz dance, and music.
+Participants will have fun learning a blend of movement styles while also exercising drama and acting skills.
+This class inspires participants to strengthen their connection to dance and music through exploring basic vocabulary, form, and their individual artistry.

-Drawing upon Hip Hop’s rich cultural history, this energetic intergenerational class encourages participants to experience the foundational elements of different Hip Hop styles.
-Participants are encouraged to celebrate their personality through movement while building body awareness and self confidence.
+Drawing upon Hip Hop’s rich cultural history, this energetic intergenerational class encourages students to experience the foundational elements of different hip hop styles.
+Students are encouraged to celebrate their personality through movement while building body awareness and self confidence.
 This invigorating class is taught in an adaptive style, allowing all people at all levels to find their groove.